 When you decide to give 5-HTP a go, it’s helpful to understand what side effects you can expect.

 - Weight loss.
 While it’s hard to know exactly what can cause weight gain if you’re experiencing symptoms of depression, it’s good to know that adding a 5-HTP supplement might help you lose that weight.
 5-HTP promotes a feeling of fullness in your body, causing you to eat less and feel satisfied for longer throughout your day.
 Studies have shown that 5-HTP works to inhibit people from getting calories specifically from carbohydrates, which prevents them from gaining weight in this way.
+Note: If you're having issues of over-eating due to anxiety or depression, know that 5-HTP might help you with this chronic symptom as well.

 - Help with fibromyalgia pain.
 Taking 5-HTP may help with the pain in both muscles and joints that is common in those that suffer with this condition.
 Because it promotes the body’s own serotonin, 5-HTP could give those with fibromyalgia the extra dose of serotonin they need to help relieve pain.